drupalglacier/glacier_deploy/README.md

 based Drupal development workflow.

 ## Usage
-To run shell scripts open your command line interface and type `./snapshot.sh`.
+Open the terminal (your shell prompt) and type the command e.g. `./snapshot.sh`.
 [Read more about shell scripts on Wikipedia.](https://en.wikipedia.org/wiki/Shell_script)

 ### setup.sh